doctea/Microlidian/README.md

 - Basic engine for BPM and internal/external clock (based on midihelpers/usb_midi_clocker code)
 - Basic display and encoder for changing options
 - Fix redrawing problem due to no framebuffer in the TFT_eSPI library (can we just use that buffer wrapper library?)
+- Named MIDI outputs ("kick", "snare", etc, "bassline")
+- Menu options and hotkeys to force reboot + firmware update modes:
+  - Hold BACK button for 4 seconds to reboot (useful if the screen hasn't started up after a cold boot, or similar)
+  - Hold BACK button for 4 seconds while holding encoder button for 3 seconds to go into firmware update mode